Dicer: Dicer proteins in insects

-Dicer-like proteins
+Plant Dicer-like (DCL) proteins

-Plant genomes encode for dicer-like proteins with similar functions and protein domains as animal and insect dicer.
-For example, in the model organism Arabidopsis thaliana, four dicer like proteins are made and are designated DCL1 to DCL4.
+Plant genomes encode Dicer-like proteins with similar functions and protein domains as animal and insect Dicers.
+For example, in the model organism Arabidopsis thaliana, four Dicer-like-encoding genes have been described and are designated DCL1 to DCL4; there are four Dicer family proteins encoded in a typical eudicot genome.
 DCL1 is involved with miRNA generation and sRNA production from inverted repeats.
 DCL2 creates siRNA from cis-acting antisense transcripts which aid in viral immunity and defense.
-DCL3 generates siRNA which aids in chromatin modification and DCL4 is involved in trans-acting siRNA metabolism and transcript silencing at the post-transcriptional level.
-Additionally, DCL 1 and 3 are important for Arabidopsis flowering.
-In Arabidopsis, DCL knockout does not cause severe developmental problems.
+DCL3 generates heterochromatic siRNAs which direct and reinforce DNA methylation and chromatin modifications; DCL4 is involved in trans-acting siRNA metabolism and transcript silencing at the post-transcriptional level.

-Rice and grapes also produce DCLs as the dicer mechanism is a common defense strategy of many organisms.
-Rice has evolved other functions for the five DCLs it produces and they play a more important role in function and development than in Arabidopsis.
-Additionally, expression patterns differ among the different plant cell types of rice while expression in Arabidopsis is more homogeneous.
-Rice DCL expression can be affected by biological stress conditions, including drought, salinity and cold.
-Thus these stressors may decrease a plant's viral resistance.
-Unlike Arabidopsis, loss of function of DCL proteins causes developmental defects in rice.
+The genomes of most monocots including rice and maize encode a fifth DCL protein, Dicer-like 5 or DCL5.
+Originally called DCL3b due to its emergence from a monocot-specific duplication of DCL3, DCL5 plays an important role in male reproductive development.
+The name of DCL5 was originally proposed based on its divergence within rice and conservation in other grasses, which led to the speculation that it had a distinct function.